rynop/docker-quake2/VMWARE-SETUP.md

 sudo ufw allow 27910; sudo ufw allow 27999
 ```

-2. When you want to start the q2 server run:
+When you want to start the q2 server run the following.
+Note the instagib.cfg server listens on UDP port 27910 and ctfinstagib.cfg listens on 27999

 ```
 sudo su - quake2
 cd /opt/docker-quake2